 - 2 different colored rolls of 12 GA cable

 - Pack of 12V switches from Amazon

 - Wire connections

 The first step is to draw a diagram of your electrical system.

 Our electrical system would include two deep-cycle Group 31 batteries (our “house” batteries) being charged by the car’s alternator while driving and a single solar panel on the roof.
-This system will easily power our LED lights, fridge, and water pump and have extra juice to charge our camera gear and computers.
+This system will easily power our LED lights, fridge, and water pump and have extra juice to charge our photography gear and computers.

 We used a battery isolator relay to charge the two house batteries from the car’s alternator while driving but disconnect them when the car is off, preventing us from discharging the main car battery and getting stranded in the middle of nowhere.
 This system worked great on our Honda Element conversion as long as we turned on the car for at least 15 minutes a day.

 The two house batteries were placed in the rear of the van between the rear wheel wells to distribute the weight to the back a bit.
 This location worked out great because we could easily place the fuse blocks and solar charge controller right above it and have easy access to them in case something goes wrong.